KStateMachine/kstatemachine-intellij-platform-plugin/README.md

 <!-- Plugin description -->
 KStateMachine Visual is an official IDE plugin for KStateMachine state charts visualization and management.
 It is a part of KStateMachine library.

+The project is just strarted, there is nothing usable yet.
 <!-- Plugin description end -->

 ## Installation